Skip Navigation Links

 Wizards are practitioners of a pragmatic form of Hermetic magic known formally as Ars Magicka, but colloquially known as Wizardry.
 This is a very flexible and adaptable tradition that combines free-form Rotes, mystically infused artifacts and alchemical ephemera, and personal "internal" magic.

-Descended from older Hermetic traditions such as Ars Mercuria (aka Spellbinding), Ars Mysteria (aka Mysteria), Ars Artifexia (aka Artificing), and Ars Alchemia (aka Alchemy), and initially a poorly regarded upstart craft seen as lacking purity and elegance by many of the adherents of the traditions it borrowed from.
-But while the "whatever works" ethos of Wizardry may lack the coherency of a narrower art, it more than makes up for it with utility, and over the centuries it flourished to eventually become the dominant form of Hermetic magic in the modern era.
+Initially a poorly regarded upstart craft seen as lacking purity and elegance by many of the adherents of the traditions it borrowed from.
+But while the "whatever works" ethos of Wizardry may lack the coherency of a narrower art, it more than makes up for it with utility, and an ever-evolving inclusive framework of theory and conjecture about the nature of magic.
+Over the centuries, this rational approach flourished, and eventually became the dominant form of Hermetic magic during the rise of the Age of Reason.
+In the modern era, it continues to be the most populous and influential form of Hermetic magic in the western world.

 Due to its derivative and inclusionary origins, Wizardry encompasses many subsects, houses, schools, and heritages...including some strains handed down from a single master to an apprentice over and over again through history, and some family styles practiced solely within a particular lineage.
 As such, though there is definitely a superset of characteristics that categorize the notion of Wizardry, individual Wizards are quite diverse.